 - Not necessarily limited to pure mechanical design - can include analysis and process development, etc.

 - Client representative should preferably be an engineer.

 - The project should not be on the critical path to any time sensitive client goals.
 There is always the risk that student designs may not meet deadlines or may not be feasible for implementation.

 The client commitment is relatively minor and potential rewards substantial.
-The client is expected to provide both a cash (for 2012 the amount is $2,500) and in-kind support including:
+The client is expected to provide both a cash (for 2013 - 2014 the amount $1,500 per semester) and in-kind support including: